gutterwock/schwab-api-client/README.md

 	6. Copy the url of the blank page into console and proceed

-	7. Use the generating `token.json` to call Schwab APIs
+	7. Use the generated `token.json` to call Schwab APIs